ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 Demonstrate anothe use case of [Ansible Tower workflow](https://docs.ansible.com/ansible-tower/latest/html/userguide/workflows.html) for F5 BIG-IP.

-For this exercise we will ...
+For this exercise, we will create a workflow for server patch management, first to disable the pool members, patch the nodes, and then enable the nodes.
+In parallel, we also attach an iRule to virtual server, to respond to the users when servers are under maintenance.

 # Guide

 ## Step 0: Prepare Job Templates

-Create the following templates by following `Lab 4.2`:
+Similar to the previous lab, we would need to create the following templates by following `Lab 4.2`:
 * Disable node
 * Enable node
 * Patch server